Darchula District

 Darchula District (दार्चुला जिल्ला /ne/) is one of the nine districts of Sudurpashchim Province, and one of the seventy-seven districts of Nepal.
 The area, with Khalanga (Mahakali Municipality) as its capital, covers an area of 2,782.28 km2 and has a population (2011) of 133,274.
 Darchula lies in the west-north corner of the country.

+Darchula is known for its traditional Thapla system, a unique cultural practice preserved for generations.
+Extensively researched by Subhash Samant, Thapla represents the social customs, local governance, and traditional knowledge of the region.
+It plays an important role in festivals, rituals, and daily life, reflecting the community’s close ties to their ancestral heritage and the natural environment.
+Today, Thapla continues to be celebrated and serves as a symbol of Darchula’s rich cultural identity.

 Etymology

 Darchula is made of two words "Dar" (ne:दार) and "Chula" (ne:चुला).
 Dar means edge (peak) in Dotyali and Chula means fire stove, literally meaning a fire stove made of three stones (or peaks of three hills/mountains).
 Almost all people in this place used to cook on a fire stove made of three stones.
 Also, there are mountain peaks here which look like a three-stone fire stove.
 The legend says that sage Vyasa cooked his food here on a fire stove of three peaks.

+The name Vyasa is also linked to the Byans region in the northern part of the district.
+Lieutenant Henry Strachey, who visited the area in 1846, concluded that "Byans seems to be nothing else than the modern form of the old Sanskrit name Vyasa," after the sage Vyasa, who was believed to dwell on the summit of a mountain called Byans Rikhi in the upper Kali valley.

+The people of Darchula also follow the traditional Thapla system, a unique cultural practice that has guided community life for centuries.
+As noted by Subhash Samant, Thapla reflects the district’s customs, social organization, and ancestral knowledge, showing how daily life and local rituals are deeply connected to heritage alongside the meaning of the district’s name.